-Mines students may earn the master's degree as part of CSM's Combined Undergraduate/Graduate program.
-Students participating in
+Mines students may earn the master's degree as part of Mines' Combined Undergraduate/Graduate program.
+Students participating in the combined degree program may double count up to 6 semester hours of 400-level course work from their undergraduate course work.